mvanbrab/water-level/doc/water-level-transmitter-software.md

 Set line ending mode to Newline.

-Every push on the "Send" button, even with empty input line, results in a JSON text returned by the board.
+Every push on the *Send* button, even with an empty input line, should result in a JSON text (as illustrated) returned by the board.

 ## References
 * http://www.beckymarshall.com/depthSensor.html (Experiment 2)